Prenups and Postnups May Be Modified

 The Act contains no limitations on the ability of spouses to modify a prenuptial agreement, providing they comply with the same requirements that were necessary when the originally entered into the agreement.
 (One important requirement is that the prenup or postnup be in writing and signed).

 Does Trump Have A Prenuptial Agreement?

 It is widely reported that the First Couple has a prenuptial agreement, governing what happens to the couple’s finances in case of divorce.
 No one really knows for sure, but Trump is a rich man who marries younger women, and has a lot to lose absent a prenup, so common sense would dictate a prenuptial agreement.
-(Although as was wide reported last year, the world’s richest man, Jeff Bezos, apparently did not have a prenup.
+(Although (so it was reported last year), the world’s richest man, Jeff Bezos, apparently did not have a prenup.
 But he still did okay).

 And his track record certainly suggests a prenuptial agreement – when a couple files for divorce, the existence of a prenup (and sometimes its terms) becomes public record.
 As Business Insider observed: